luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 Our packages are managed in a conda environment.
-Therefor the required packages for our project is in the requirements.txt this file can be found in the top folder of our projects structure which is created using cookiecutter.
-In this file we have all our packages and the versions used in this project.
-We have also a a make file which includes how to set up environment, requriments etc. To get a complete copy of our development environment one would have to run the following comands:
+The required packages for our project are in the requirements.txt  file which can be found in the top folder of our projects structure which is created using cookiecutter.
+We also have a Makefile which includes instructions on how to set up the environment, requriments etc. To get a complete copy of our development environment one would have to run the following comands:
 ```
 git clone https://github.com/luchsonice/2024_MLOps_1.git
 make create_environment